tevko/sensemaking-tools/README.md

 ## Feedback

 If you have questions or issues with this library please leave feedback [here](https://docs.google.com/forms/d/e/1FAIpQLSd6kScXaf0d8XR7X9mgHBgG11DJYXV1hEzYLmqpxMcDFJxOhQ/viewform?resourcekey=0-GTVtn872epNsEHtI2ClBEA) and we will reach out to you.
+Our team is actively evaluating Sensemaking performance and is aiming to share our results on this page in the future.
+Please note that performance results may vary depending on the model selected.

 ## Cloud Vertex Terms of Use